andrewsinelnikov/Node.js-Unleashed-Full-Stack-Server-Solutions-That-Shine/Introduction.md

       [Final Boss] – Launch your dream app.
 Reward: You shine!
 ```

-So, grab your keyboard, fire up your terminal, and let’s get coding—because the only thing worse than a bug is not knowing how to squash it.
-Every line of code writes your story as a full-stack server dev.
+So, grab your keyboard, fire up your terminal, and let’s get coding—every line of code writes your story as a full-stack server dev.
 Ready to shine?
 Let’s dive in!

-Grab your keyboard—every line writes your story: startup glory, dream gig, server swagger.
-Ready?
-Let’s code!

 [Memory Boost](toc.md)